Search Results

 - 1986-Apr-01

-… might turn up.
-He was often compared to the Platonic idea of the philosopher-king.
+…often compared to the Platonic idea of the philosopher-king.
 He had been a professor of philosophy.
-In retrospect, one …Nature of the Chain Backbone," ibid., A-2, 9 (1971): 1657-1658.
-Irwin M. Stone, Philip P. Gray and Herbert Morawetz, "Production of Stable Malt Beverages…
+In retrospect, one might question the depth …" ibid., A-2, 9 (1971): 1657-1658.
+Irwin M. Stone, Philip P. Gray and Herbert Morawetz, "Production of Stable Malt Beverages," U.S. Patent "…

 -